kube-rs/kopium/tests/cmd/help/help.md

       --relaxed
           Relaxed interpretation

-          This allows certain invalid openapi specs to be interpreted as arbitrary objects as used by argo workflows for example. the output first.
+          This allows certain invalid openapi specs to be interpreted as arbitrary objects as used by argo workflows, for example.

       --no-condition
-          Disable standardised Condition API
+          Disable standardized Condition API

           By default, kopium detects Condition objects and uses a standard Condition API from k8s_openapi instead of generating a custom definition.